 In other words, betting on a QB to win Super Bowl MVP is a good idea, particularly since you should be able to get some pretty decent odds on these bets when the market first opens.
 The thing is, sportsbooks rarely make anyone an odds-on favorite to win the award, so there’s a decent price to be had on just about anyone.

-Here’s a unique prop that has hit in six straight Super Bowls and 22 of the past 27:
+Here’s a unique prop that has hit in six straight Super Bowls before last year and 22 of the past 28:

 If the game is expected to be a blowout you might even get some decent odds on either team to score in the last three and a half minutes.